kebaldwi/DNAC-TEMPLATES/Python.md

 ```
 The SDK is ready for use!

-## Cisco DNA Center - Authentication with Python
+## Cisco DNA Center - Simple Example with Python
+In this example, we are going to demonstrate a simple Python based application that implements two basic functions:
+* Generate DNA Center Authentication Token
+* Retrieve a list of devices from DNA Center

 Authentication method obtains a security token that identifies the privileges of an authenticated REST caller.
 Cisco DNA Center authorizes each requested operation according to the access privileges associated with the security token that accompanies the request.
 HTTPS Basic uses Transport Layer Security (TLS) to encrypt the connection and data in an HTTP Basic Authentication transaction.

-In this example, we will write a simple Python application which will retrieve the Auth token from DNA Center which can then be used in subsequent REST API calls to DNA Center.
-We can use Cisco DevNet always on [DNA Center Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/c3c949dc-30af-498b-9d77-4f1c07d835f9?diagramType=Topology)
+ We will use Cisco DevNet always on [DNA Center Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/c3c949dc-30af-498b-9d77-4f1c07d835f9?diagramType=Topology)

 To obtain the Auth token, we will need the following:
 1. The Request: